Regulations for dog breeders

 |Up to 1200||Up to $198,600||Up to 2 years|

 In response to council calls for increased powers to deal with puppy farms, the legislation has been amended to give councils and RSPCA inspectors the ability to apply for court orders to seize animals from non-compliant and unregistered breeding premises.

 Microchip numbers and advertisements

-To allow traceability of sellers of pets, it is an offence to advertise the sale of a dog or cat unless the microchip identification number of the animal is included in the advertisement or notice.
+To allow traceability of sellers of pets, it is an offence to advertise the sale of a dog or cat unless the microchip identification number of the animal and source number from the Pet Exchange Register is included in the advertisement or notice.

 Please contact your local council for more information on:

 - planning permits for use of premises for dog breeding

 - registration of commercial dog breeding establishments

 - registration of the individual dogs in commercial breeding establishments.